alanminko/resub/README.md

 ### Acknowledgment

 This work is done in collaboration with Yukio Miyasaka (UC Berkeley), Alessandro Tempia Calvino (EPFL), and Andrea Costamagna (EFPL).
-It is supported in part by the SRC Contract 3173.001 "Standardizing Boolean transforms to improve quality and runtime of CAD tools" and the NSA grant "Novel methods for synthesis and verification in cryptanalytic applications".
+It is supported at UC Berkeley by the SRC Contract 3173.001 "Standardizing Boolean transforms to improve quality and runtime of CAD tools" and the NSA grant "Novel methods for synthesis and verification in cryptanalytic applications".

 ---